How to prepare for coating to Rust...

 A Simple Step by Step on applying coatings to Corrosion.

-The notes below should be used for true corrosion inhibitors, that are specifically designed to be applied direct to rust.
+The notes below should be used for true corrosion inhibitors, that are specifically designed to be applied direct to rust such as truck frame paint like Rust Encapsulator and act as a chassis saver.
 Please ensure all rust is removed for coatings that "contain corrosion inhibitors", request a rust free surface, or do no include specific properties to stabilise existing corrosion. coatings in this category are typically Oxides, ZInc Rich, Phosphate primers, etch primers, and waxes.

 So you have Corrosion like this....